appium/appium-espresso-driver/docs/reference/capabilities.md

 | -- | -- |
 | `Record<string, string>` | See below |

 Map of various tools to their versions that should be used during the build process.
-They are listed in the following table.
+The mapping supports the following keys, all of which are optional.
 For most tools, their default version is automatically kept up-to-date, so each table entry includes a link to the version definition file for that tool.

 | <div style="width:11em">Name</div> | Description | Default |
 | -- | -- | -- |